 All you have to do to create these pies is make a batch of my favorite gluten free and grain free pie crust with a little bit of granulated monk fruit sweetener or granulated stevia to sweetened it up, and press it into a well-greased cupcake tin.
 While the mini crusts are pre-baking, you make the filling by throwing all of the ingredients into your food processor .
 It couldn’t be easier.

 Then you fill the crusts, top it with a pecan half, bake and you’re done!

 Don’t miss bringing these to your next holiday party.
 Your fellow guests will thank you!

-- One batch of grain free pie crust (add 2 Tablespoons granulated monk fruit sweetener (like Norbu) or granulated stevia (like Natvia with the dry ingredients), prepared but not prebaked
+- 1 batch grain free pie crust, (add 2 Tablespoons granulated monk fruit sweetener or stevia).
+Do not prebake.

 - 8 large medjool dates, pits and stems discarded, softened in hot water if necessary and roughly chopped

 - 1 Tablespoon maple syrup

 - pinch salt

 - 3/4 cup pecan halves, plus more for garnish